Abadjula/Math-calculator/README.md

 # Math-calculator
-Hust open the py calculator program and there u have it a well functioning calculator
+Just open the py calculator program and u got it